earwig/copyvios/README.md

   If additional arguments are needed by `oursql.connect()`, like usernames or passwords, they should be added to the `_copyviosSQL` section.

-- Copy `.lighttpd.conf` to the relevant location (on Tool Labs, this is in the root of the project's home directory) and adjust its contents as necessary.

 - Run `./build.py` to minify JS and CSS files.

-- Adjust the hashbang in `app.fcgi` to point to the correct Python interpreter or virtual environment.

-- Start lighttpd (on Tool Labs, `webservice start`).
+- Start the web server (on Tool Labs, `webservice2 uwsgi-python start`).